joshuafrank77/ML-Fifa-Predictions/README.md

 # ML-Fifa-Predictions

 This machine learning model predicts the overall and potential ratings of players in the game Fifa23.
+Based on data up to 6/07/2023

 ## Table of Contents
 - [Instructions for the Url Input Version](#instructions-for-the-url-input-version)